An easy homemade buttermilk recipe made with just 2 ingredients!

 Perfect for scones, muffins, pancakes, and even buttermilk fried chicken!

-If you can't find buttermilk in your local grocery store, or you've just run out and don't fancy an extra trip to the supermarket, you can easily make some at home with milk and fresh lemon juice (or white vinegar if you prefer)!
+If you can't find buttermilk, or if you've run out and don't want to make another trip to the store, you can easily make some at home with milk and fresh lemon juice (or white vinegar, if you prefer)!

 Read on to find out how to make the perfect homemade buttermilk!

-👩🍳 Don't forget to try my date and walnut scones, which are made with buttermilk!
+👩🍳 Try my date and walnut scones, which are made with buttermilk!